sydneybrown/final-skb2183/README.md

 This function is simply responsible for keeping the state variable storing the values from the two fields updated when either field changes.

 #### `createNote(note)`
 This function creates a `Note.jsx` component based on the values of the parameter `note`.
-It is used with the map function to create components for the entire list of `currentNotes`
+It is used with the map function to create components for the entire list of `currentNotes`.

+### `src/components/Note.jsx`
+This is a Note component, which essentially consists of the title and content that are passed into it via props and a button for deleting the note which is able to call the `deleteNote` function from `App.jsx`.

+### `src/components/Header.jsx`
+This is simply the page header containing the applications title "Keeper".

+### `src/components/Footer.jsx`
+This is a simple page footer with copyright information.

 ## Backend